bowling1/MetalGuyScraping/README.md

 # MetalGuyScraping
-Trying to pull data from Angry Metal Guys reviews using requests, BeautifulSoup, and pandas.
+Trying to pull data from Angry Metal Guys reviews using requests and BeautifulSoup.
 Introducing myself to Web Scraping.